Sara Eberhard

 “Seeing people come to know the Lord and helping them along in their Christian walk was the most important and rewarding part of our missionary lives,” shared retired missionary Sara Eberhard of her life spent in service to the Lord in Honduras.

-In the meantime, Sara Radebaugh was growing up on a farm in Ohio.
+Sara grew up on a farm in Ohio.
 She lived in a Christian home and was saved in the fifth grade.
-Her interest in missions began as she listened to missions stories in Sunday School.
+Her interest in missions began as she listened to missions stories in Sunday school.
 Sara graduated from Bluffton College with a degree in elementary education.
 She taught public school in Ohio for three years before applying to WGM.
 In 1967, she was assigned as a missionary to Honduras.

 Mel returned to Honduras with his three sons, Dan, David, and Paul, and he and Sara soon sensed that it was God’s will for them to work together.
 In September 1970, after Sara finished her second year teaching at Tegucigalpa Bible Institute, she and Mel were married.
 They would later have four children together: Rachel, Steve, Tim, and Rebecca.